High Dimensional Forecasting via Interpretable Vector Autoregression: Introduction

-Many recent approaches have instead focused on imposing sparsity in the estimated coefficient matrices through the use of convex regularizers such as the lasso \citep{tibs}.
-Most of these methods are adapted from the standard regression setting and do not specifically leverage the ordered structure inherent to the lag coefficients in a VAR.
-We propose a new class of regularized VAR models, called hierarchical vector autoregression (HVAR), that embed lag order selection into a convex regularizer to provide more reliable forecasts and more interpretable output.
+Many approaches have been proposed for reducing the dimensionality of vector time series models, including canonical correlation analysis \citep{box1977canonical}, factor models (e.g., \citealp{forni2000generalized}, \citealp{stock2002forecasting}, \citealp{Bernanke05}), Bayesian models (e.g., \citealp{BGR}; \citealp{koop}), scalar component models \citep{tiao1989model}, independent component analysis \citep{hyvarinen}, and dynamic orthogonal component models \citep{MattesonTsay2011}.
+Recent approaches have focused on imposing sparsity in the estimated coefficient matrices through the use of convex regularizers such as the lasso \citep{tibs}.
+Most of these methods are, however, adapted from the standard regression setting and do not specifically leverage the ordered structure inherent to the lag coefficients in a VAR.

-The HVAR shifts the focus from obtaining estimates that are generally sparse (as measured by the number of nonzero autoregressive coefficients) to attaining estimates with {\em low maximal lag order}.
-While our motivating goal is to produce interpretable models with improved forecast performance, a convenient byproduct of the HVAR framework is a flexible and computationally efficient method for lag order selection.
+This paper contributes to the lasso-based regularization literature on VAR estimation by proposing a new class of regularized hierarchical lag structures (HLag), that embed lag order selection into a convex regularizer to simultaneously address the dimensionality and lag selection issues.
+HLag thus shifts the focus from obtaining estimates that are generally sparse (as measured by the number of nonzero autoregressive coefficients) to attaining estimates with {\em low maximal lag order}.
+As such, it combines several important advantages: It produces interpretable models, provides a flexible, computationally efficient method for lag order selection, and offers practitioners the ability to fit VARs in situations where various components may have highly varying maximal lag orders.

+Like other lasso-based methods, HLag methods have an interpretability advantage over factor and Bayesian models.
+They provide direct insight into the series contributing to the forecasting of each individual component.
+HLag has further exploratory uses relevant for the study of different economic applications, as we find our estimated models on the considered macroeconomic data sets to have an underlying economic interpretation.
+Comparable Bayesian methods, in contrast, primarily perform shrinkage making the estimated models more difficult to interpret, although they can be extended to include variable selection (e.g., stochastic search).
+Furthermore, factor models that are combinations of all the component series can greatly reduce dimensionality but forecast contributions from the original series are only implicit.
+By contrast, the sparse structure imposed by the HLag penalty explicitly identifies which components are contributing to model forecasts.

+While our motivating goal is to produce interpretable models with improved point forecast performance, a convenient byproduct of the HLag framework is a flexible and computationally efficient method for \textit{lag order selection}.
+Depending on the proposed HLag structure choice, each equation row in the VAR will either entirely truncate at a given lag (``componentwise HLag"), or allow the series's own lags to truncate at a different order than those of other series (``own/other HLag"), or allow every (cross) component series to have its own lag order (``elementwise HLag").
+Such lag structures are conveniently depicted in a ``Maxlag matrix'' which we introduce and use throughout the paper.